Close

 Types of Direct Tax

-Different types of direct taxes are paid by individuals and entities.
+In India, various types of direct taxes are levied for both individuals and businesses.
 Let us take a quick look at them:

 Income Tax